 [ Classic-fied Ads On-Line | On-line Events Diary | CMM Links Page | CMM Subscriptions | Search this Site | CMM Readers Letters | CMM News Items | From the CMM Archives | CMM Clubs Listing | CMM Motor Museums Listing | CMM Homepage | Special Offers in CMM]

-YOUR 2014 ALMANAC WITH A CMM SUB - SEE HERE
+SURE OF YOUR 2016 ALMANAC WITH A CMM SUB - SEE HERE

-Subscribe now and you can get Britain's most comprehensive events booklet - the 2014 Almanac - FROM JUST £1.50 EXTRA*; a genuine bargain for this essential publication!
+Subscribe now and you can get Britain's most comprehensive events booklet - the 2016 Almanac - from only £1.50 extra*; a genuine bargain for this essential publication!
 For more details on this super diary - worth up to £9.95 plus p&p alone, click here.
-As usual, in our latest issue - in the year where we celebrate our 25th Year of Publication - we've a run down on all that's best in the classic car world!
-In the February issue, On Your Marques looks at news from the clubs, with a preview of the Club Expo at Gaydon.
-Magpie looks at Fakin' It..., and in the Spannerman column the old boy talks about Spannerman & Dictionary Corner.
+As usual, in our latest issue - in the year where we celebrate our 27th Year of Publication - we've a run down on all that's best in the classic car world!
+In the February issue, On Your Marques looks at the MG Car Club's MGLive! for 2016, the Volvo EC's post-Christmas meet, and more.
+Magpie says Have Wings Will Fly, and in the Spannerman column the old boy talks about Spannerman & Top Gear.
 Plus, our column by former National Motor Museum Curator, Michael Ware while Peter Love gives us another Love Steam and Commercial Break.
 There are news snippets galore, our Letters column, and our look at the world of the autojumbling with The Secret Autjumbler, and we have loads of show previews and more.
-We check out the big upcoming events, take a look at The Autojumble, Donington Restoration Show, and more.
-Landers Lobby talks of The Need For Speed, we have news of Silverstone's 50th British Grand Prix, plust we publish the Giant 2014 Diary Part 2.
-There are more Tales From The Lock Man another of Fordie's Favourites, and lots more.
+We check out the big upcoming events, and take a look at the The Autojumble Midlands, The European Motor Show, Brussels, a preview of February's Race Retro and more.
+Landers Lobby discusses The Computer Says 'Fine', there are more Tales From The Lock Man another of Fordie's Favourites, and lots more.
+We also include the 2016 Giant Diary Part 2 and - for every subscriber - there's a copy of that essential 2016 CMM Almanac.
 Look out for all the news and snippets; no better time than now to think about that subscription than the February issue!!

 Why not download a sample page (download is in Adobe Acrobat PDF file format - 150kb) of CMM?
 If you wish to download the sample page, click here.